 In an effort to make the tour an enjoyable experience for all, we want to remind you that, in many cases, these homes have very limited access for disabled persons.
 For your comfort and the protection of the homes, we suggest you refrain from wearing shoes with hard soles.
 High heel shoes, strollers, photography, and smoking are not permitted inside properties.

-Portable toilets and a restroom trailer will be located at The Tucker House and a portable toilet will be located next to The Oakwood Common.
+Portable toilets and a restroom trailer will be located at The Tucker House and a portable toilet will be located next to Side Street Restaurant.
 Comfort station locations are marked on the map in the tour ticket.
 Use of tour home restrooms is not permitted.

 Parking is available at the State Government parking lots #14 and #35 bounded by Blount, Polk and North Streets.
 Overflow parking may also be available in the North Carolina Medical Society parking lot located behind Side Street Restaurant on Bloodworth Street.

 Tour parking is also available along most streets of Historic Oakwood; however, please be aware on-street parking is limited and occupied by Oakwood residents, as most homes do not have garages.